 Forgive me while I break a writing rule and employ a cliché: Knowledge is power.
-You knew that, right?
-Then why do you refuse to talk about money?
+But, you knew that, right?
+Then why do you refuse to start talking about money?

-I'll tell you how to close that 81 cents on a man's dollar: Let’s grow up, ladies, and speak up about cash.
+I'll tell you how to close in on that 81 cents on a man's dollar: Let’s grow up, ladies, and speak up about cash!

 Here's how to bring real-world dollars into your personal and professional conversations: